 For a bit of history, visit the Old Court House.
 In fact, why not get a group of people together and take part in a mock trial here?
 Being “sent to prison” is not such a bad idea either, since the Old Mount Gambier Gaol, built in 1866, also provides lovely heritage accommodation where you can spend the night before your final drive from Mt Gambier to Adelaide.

 You can continue along the Princes Highway for those coastal views all the way up to Adelaide.
 Should you take this coastal route, be sure to plan a stop in Robe (roughly 90 minutes from Mt Gambier) to visit the beach and the Sealife Centre.
 Should you take the slightly quicker inland route to Adelaide (the Riddoch Highway), you’ll be able to make stops in the stunning Coonawarra wine region for lunch, and at the Naracoote Caves for an unforgettable afternoon underground.

 When to go

-Most of the destinations along the road between Mount Gambier and Warrnambool have a temperate climate.
-Summers are warm but not blazingly hot like in so many other destinations, while winters tend to be cool and wet.
-The best time to go on your road trip depends on what you want to do.
-Summer, for instance, is perfect for beach activities but if you want a chance to see whales, it's better to be here in winter or early spring.
-Whale season generally lasts from around June to September or October.
+Most of the destinations during your Melbourne and Adelaide road trip have temperate climates.
+Summers are warm but not blistering hot like in so many other destinations around the country – while winters tend to be cool and wet.
+The best time to go on your road trip depends on your plans.
+Summer, for instance, is perfect for beach activities, but if you want a chance to do some whale watching, it’s better to be here in winter or early spring, as whale season generally lasts from around June to September or October.